Attachment Support for the Email Monitoring Service

 Supported Attachment Types

-Not all file types are supported in the TeamDynamix email service.
-Any file types not included in the list below will be ignored by the email service.
-For our SaaS (hosted) customers, files with any of the following extensions will be supported when being processed by the service:
+Not all file types are supported in the TeamDynamix email service by default.
+For our SaaS (hosted) customers, files with any of the following extensions are automatically supported:

 • AI